-Table 7-4 and Figure 7-1 shows inflows to and outflows from the Indio Subbasin and the estimated annual change in groundwater storage for WY 2021-2022.
-During periods of high artificial recharge, the change in storage tends to be positive (water in storage increases).
+Table 7-4 and Figure 7-1 shows inflows to and outflows from the Indio Subbasin and the estimated annual change in groundwater storage for WY 2022-2023.
+During periods of high artificial or natural recharge, the change in storage tends to be positive (water in storage increases).
 In dry years, periods of low artificial recharge, or periods of high pumping, the change in storage is often negative (storage decreases).
-WY 2021-2022 was a dry year, and managed artificial recharge was decreased.
-The Indio Subbasin had a net decrease of 76,786 AF in storage.
-However, water levels remained above the minimum thresholds (MTs) in all key wells and previous years of groundwater replenishment continue to keep the basin sustainable despite short-term dry years like WY 2021-2022.
+WY 2022-2023 was a wet year, natural inflow was higher than average, and managed artificial recharge was increased over last year.
+The Indio Subbasin had a net increase of 129,357 AF in storage.
+Water levels remained above the minimum thresholds (MTs) in all Key Wells and years of groundwater replenishment continue to keep the basin sustainable.